 - What types of items you’d like to get

 - Colors you like

 - Your social media handles/links

 - What type of items you want (I only want clothes, no scarves or jewelry, and likely no shoes)

-You figure it out, and then you schedule your fix and boom — it arrives at your door.
+You fill out the questionnaire, decide what you want, and then you schedule your fix and boom — it arrives at your door.

 There is a $20 styling fee that you pay before your box ships (that $20 is applied to any item in your box).